bowguy-tech/PV_olsbro_2024_Znamky/README.md

+Thank you for reading
-please give me a good grade :P
+and I hope you'll give me a good grade :P